+Owner

+Offence

+Person

+Poultry

 Premises means any land, dwelling, storehouse, warehouse, shop, cellar, yard, building, or part of the same, or enclosed space separately occupied, and all lands, buildings, and places adjoining each other and occupied together shall be deemed to be the same premises.
 Public litterbin means a refuse container made available by the Council for the placement of litter by members of the public.

-has the meaning in s5(1) of the Local Government Act 2002.
-Public notice means notified by way of a public notice.

-Publicly notified

-means a place that is open to or is being used by the public, whether free or on Public place payment of a charge, and whether any owner or occupier of the place is lawfully entitled to exclude or eject any person from that place, and includes but is not limited to every reserve, park, domain, beach, and recreational ground under the control of Council.

-Reserve has the meaning in the Reserves Act 1977.
+Public notice has the meaning in s5(1) of the Local Government Act 2002.
+Publicly notified Public place means notified by way of a public notice. means a place that is open to or is being used by the public, whether free or on payment of a charge, and whether any owner or occupier of the place is lawfully entitled to exclude or eject any person from that place, and includes but is not limited to every reserve, park, domain, beach, and recreational ground under the control of Council.
+Reserve Residential activity has the meaning in the Reserves Act 1977. means the use of land and buildings by people for the primary purpose of living accommodation.

-Residential activity

-means the use of land and buildings by people for the primary purpose of living accommodation.

 Road shall have the same meaning as in s315 of the Local Government Act 1974 whereby the term street is considered a road and includes all land lying within the boundaries of a road including footpaths and berms.
 Rural area means any land that has been zoned Rural in the Operative Kaipara District Plan.

-Sign

-means a visual message or notice conveyed to the public and visible from a public place displayed to advertise or identify a product, business, or service, inform or warn the public and includes any frame, supporting device and associated ancillary equipment.
+Sign means a visual message or notice conveyed to the public and visible from a public place displayed to advertise or identify a product, business, or service, inform or warn the public and includes any frame, supporting device and associated ancillary equipment.
 It includes but is not limited to any mural, message or notice painted on, affixed to, or otherwise incorporated with a building, structure, site, banner, flag, poster, billboard, sandwich board, wind sock, vehicle, blimp or projection of light to create an advertising image.
 A bunting that has symbols or messages on it shall also be considered a sign for the purposes of this part of the Bylaw.

-Stock

-means any cattle, deer, alpaca, llama, sheep, goat, donkey, mule, horse and any other animal kept in captivity, or farmed, and dependent on humans for their care and sustenance, but does not include poultry.

-Private road, footpath and private way

-have the respective meanings in section 315 of the Local Government Act 1974-.
+Stock means any cattle, deer, alpaca, llama, sheep, goat, donkey, mule, horse and any other animal kept in captivity, or farmed, and dependent on humans for their care and sustenance, but does not include poultry.
+Private road, footpath and private way have the respective meanings in section 315 of the Local Government Act 1974.
+Urban area means any area that has been zoned Residential, Commercial or Industrial in the Operative Kaipara District Plan and may include land that is associated with residential activities in other zones.
+Vehicle has the meaning in s2(1) of the Land Transport Act 1998, namely:

-Urban area

-means any area that has been zoned Residential, Commercial or Industrial in the Operative Kaipara District Plan and may include land that is associated with residential activities in other zones.

-Vehicle

-has the meaning in s2(1) of the Land Transport Act 1998, namely:

-a contrivance equipped with wheels, tracks, or revolving runners on which it moves or is moved; and includes a hovercraft, a skateboard, in-line skates, and roller skates; but does not include:

-A perambulator or pushchair;

-A shopping or sporting trundler not propelled by mechanical power;

-A wheelbarrow or hand-trolley;

-A pedestrian-controlled lawnmower;

-A pedestrian controlled agricultural machine not propelled by mechanical power;

-An article of furniture;

-A wheelchair not propelled by mechanical power;
+- (a) a contrivance equipped with wheels, tracks, or revolving runners on which it moves or is moved; and - (b) includes a hovercraft, a skateboard, in-line skates, and roller skates; but - (c) does not include: - (i) A perambulator or pushchair; - (ii) A shopping or sporting trundler not propelled by mechanical power; - (iii) A wheelbarrow or hand-trolley; - (iv) A pedestrian-controlled lawnmower; - (v) A pedestrian-controlled agricultural machine not propelled by mechanical power; - (vi) An article of furniture; - (vii) A wheelchair not propelled by mechanical power; - (viii) Any other contrivance specified by rules made under the Land Transport Act 1998 not to be a vehicle for the purposes of this definition; and - (ix) Any rail vehicle;

-Any other contrivance specified by rules made under the Land Transport Act 1998 not to be a vehicle for the purposes of this definition; and and includes any other contrivance or conveyance specified by Council resolution as a vehicle for the purposes of a Bylaw.
+and includes any other contrivance or conveyance specified by Council resolution as a vehicle for the purposes of a Bylaw.